elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

   // [...]

   immutable: IsRuleImmutable,
-  prebuilt: Prebuilt.optional(),
+  external_soruce: ExternalSourceAttributes.transform(camelize).optional(),

   // [...]
 });
 ```

+> Notice that in the internal schema we cannot simply reuse the `ExternalSourceAttributes` attribute defined for the API schema, since it should have CamelCase and the API schema uses snake_case.
+We need to apply a transformation to our Zod type.
+See this [issue](https://github.com/colinhacks/zod/issues/486#issuecomment-1567296747).

-In the internal rule schema, there are two additional important reasons why we need to make sure that this values is optional:
+In the internal rule schema, there are two additional important reasons why we need to make sure that this value is optional:

 - When rules are executed, a call to the method `validateRuleTypeParams` is done, which is a method that validates the passed rule's parameters using the validators defined in `x-pack/plugins/security_solution/server/lib/detection_engine/rule_types`, within each of the rule query types files (for [EQL rules](https://github.com/elastic/kibana/blob/main/x-pack/plugins/security_solution/server/lib/detection_engine/rule_types/eql/create_eql_alert_type.ts#L27), for example).
 The validation is done based on the internal rule schema `BaseRulesParams` displayed above.
 Having `prebuilt` as a required fields would cause custom rules to fail on runtime.
 - The Rule Client `update` method also calls the `validateRuleTypeParams` to validate the rule's params.
 Since the Rule Client's `update` method is used in our endpoint handlers, such as and `/rules/patch` and `/_bulk_actions`, these would fail when executed against a payload of custom rule.

-Additionally, the `PrebuiltRuleAsset` type needs to be updated to include the new `elasticUpdateDate` date that will be progressively shipped with new versions of rules in the Elastic Prebuilt Rules package:
+Additionally, the `PrebuiltRuleAsset` type needs to be updated to include the new `source_updated_at` date that will be progressively shipped with new versions of rules in the Elastic Prebuilt Rules package:

 _Source: [x-pack/plugins/security_solution/server/lib/detection_engine/prebuilt_rules/model/rule_assets/prebuilt_rule_asset.ts](https://github.com/elastic/kibana/blob/main/x-pack/plugins/security_solution/server/lib/detection_engine/prebuilt_rules/model/rule_assets/prebuilt_rule_asset.ts)_